How To Plan the Perfect Rottnest Island day trip

 Look for Quokkas

-Just remember that they’re wild animals and you should never touch or feed the quokkas, no matter how cute they are.
+Just remember that they’re wild animals, and you should never touch or feed the quokkas, no matter how cute they are.
+They really don’t enjoy selfies either so resist the urge!

 Rottnest Island has 63 incredible beaches for you to explore, as well as a vast range of activities you can do there.
-Try snorkelling at Little Salmon Bay or Parker Point, either are good choices.
+Try snorkeling at Little Salmon Bay or Parker Point; either are good choices.

-Take a trip in the glass-bottomed underwater sub explorer if you don’t like to snorkel or perhaps a swim at the popular beaches at the Basin, Pinky Beach, Salmon Bay, or Little Armstrong Bay.
+Take a trip in the glass-bottomed underwater sub explorer if you don’t enjoy snorkelling or swim at the popular beaches at the Basin, Pinky Beach, Salmon Bay, or Little Armstrong Bay.

-If you’re a thrill-seeker, go skydiving with Skydive Geronimo and see Rottnest from the sky.
+If you’re a thrill-seeker, go skydiving and see Rottnest from the above.
 This makes a great birthday or special occasion surprise!

 You can join a tour to see whales moving slowly along the coast in April and between August and November.

 The Wadjemup Bidi Trails are some of the most popular things to do on Rottnest Island.
-This network of trails explores the best that Rottnest has to offer as an A-Class Nature Reserve, including amazing beaches, bays, flora, and fauna.
+This network of trails explores the best that Rottnest offers as an A-Class Nature Reserve, including fabulous beaches, bays, flora, and fauna.

-Many of the landmarks along the way are culturally significant to the local Indigenous tribe, as well as environmentally significant.
+Many of the landmarks along the way are culturally significant to the local Indigenous tribe and environmentally significant.

 There are five main sections to the trail: